jellyfin-archive/jellyfin-docs/general/server/plugins/index.md

 [![](https://img.shields.io/github/contributors/jellyfin/jellyfin-plugin-opensubtitles.svg)](https://github.com/jellyfin/jellyfin-plugin-opensubtitles)
 [![](https://img.shields.io/github/license/jellyfin/jellyfin-plugin-opensubtitles.svg)](https://github.com/jellyfin/jellyfin-plugin-opensubtitles)

 Download subtitles from the internet to use with your media files from [Open Subtitles](https://www.opensubtitles.org/).
+You can configure the languages it downloads on a per-library basis.

 **Links:**